Skip to main content

 >Therefore, the President, Officers, Editors-in-Chief, and Clinical Task Force, Program Committee, and Professional Practice Committee Chairs and Members are NOT PERMITTED:

-(17) To directly own, or for their immediate family (spouse and dependent children) to directly own more than $15,000 in publicly-traded stock or equity rights in any Bone/Mineral-Related Corporate Entity or any amount of stock in a privately-held Bone/Mineral-Related Corporate Entity.
-Mutual funds or other grouped or indirectly-held investments are not included in this prohibition.
+(17a) To directly own, or for their immediate family (spouse, domestic partner and dependent children) to directly own any amount of stock in a privately-held Bone/Mineral-Related Corporate Entity.
+All Leadership positions require disclosure of any amount of stock in a privately-held Bone/Mineral-Related Corporate Entity.
+Mutual funds or other grouped or indirectly held investments are not included in this prohibition.
+Any ASBMR Leader with this conflict must seek EAC guidance for case-by-case review and conflict management.

-a) How much influence or ability the conflicted ASBMR leader has over the decision being made;
+• How much influence or ability the conflicted ASBMR leader has over the decision being made;

-d) Whether the conflict is more acute when one receives value directly (e.g., in cash) versus indirectly (e.g., owning .001% of a company in stock).
+• Whether the conflict is more acute when one receives value directly (e.g., in cash) versus indirectly (e.g., owning .001% of a company in stock).

 (a) Ability to Influence an ASBMR Decision.